wurthless-elektroniks/smc360/docs/smcconfig.md

 | 0F3h | TXDAT         | Read result byte 2
 | 0F4h | TXCON         | Read result byte 3
 | 0F5h | TXFLG         | Operation command?

+## Ignoring SMC config load errors

+The Falcon SMC has an odd feature where SMC config load errors can be suppressed if DBG_LED0 is pulled high.
+This doesn't inhibit SMC config loading; it only prevents error reporting to the CPU.